dwh3/LetsMachineLearn/projects/List_of_Upcoming_Projects.md

 ## Miscellaneous

+- Workflow to convert Jupyter notebook lecture to a manim video.
 - Re-writing popular STATA packages in Python.
 - Demonstrating SQL pipilines by creating and pulling synthetic data.
 - Documenting how to create this website.